high-on-communism/geoguessr-round-saver/README.md

 3. Turn on **Developer mode** at the top right.
 4. Click **Load unpacked** and select the `geoguessr-round-saver` folder containing `manifest.json`.
 5. Click the extension in Chrome's Extensions menu to open its setup page.
 6. Click **Choose existing file**, select your map export, and allow editing.
-Files with no extension, such as `CostaRica-CR-17.05.26`, work.
+Files with no extension work.
 Alternatively, click **Create new map**.
 7. Reload any already-open GeoGuessr summary page.

 ## Use